EschmitzVss/Project1-OOP/README.md

-#HtmltoTextFile
+# HtmltoTextFile

 HtmltoTextFile is a class for taking a Html file as input and writing the data as text data in an output text document

-##Usage
+## Usage

 Requires:
- an HTML doc to be "parsed", see String inputFileName = "complicatedExampleCustomersTable.html";
+ - an HTML doc to be "parsed", see String inputFileName = "complicatedExampleCustomersTable.html";
- a txt doc to output the data into, see String outputFileName = "output.txt";
+ - a txt doc to output the data into, see String outputFileName = "output.txt";
+ - All three folders must be in the same directory, as the class assumes they are.

 Steps:
-  Define a correct input file name and output file name - HtmltoTextFile assumes the files are all in the same directory. java HtmltoTextFile.java //Accepts string arguments but does not change the function
+  1. Define a correct input file name and output file name - HtmltoTextFile assumes the files are all in the same directory.
+  2. java HtmltoTextFile.java //Accepts string arguments but does not change the function